The purpose of design is to make the ordinary extraordinary. The best designers are the ones who find good clients.

 This was the title of a paper by Dan Cruikshank about the repair of historic buildings published in the 80’s.
 Today, our ability to adapt and survive is more about who we chose to work for and what motivates us to provide the services that we are instructed to deliver.

-This month has been all about finishing off existing projects and starting new ones and in some cases revisiting projects which were built during the pandemic with a view to starting another phase of development to satisfy three criteria, sustainability, multi-generational living and climate change.
+This month has been all about finishing off existing projects and starting new ones and in some cases revisiting projects which were built during the pandemic.

 It is so hard for architecture students to find work in their year out.
 In the old days it was a case of who you knew and you could easily get a placement.